-Inside: Read my detailed tutorial on how to choose your camera focus points and choose which part of your image you want in focus.
+Inside: a detailed tutorial on how to choose your camera focus points and choose which part of your image you want in focus.

-Before I learned how to use my DSLR camera I found myself in need of a creative outlet.
+Before I learned how to take great photos I found myself in need of a creative outlet.

 I studied the photos on the tutorial’s website.